luongnv89/Basic-C-Linux-and-Algorithms/README.md

-#C-LinuxShell-Reviewing#
+# C-LinuxShell-Reviewing
 Some code for the exercises in my Computer Science course.

 **C-Language**

-Some code for the C-language excersices
+Some code for the C-language excersices - written by me!
 - Erato
 - Fibonacci
 - Palidrome